 - Understanding and Assessing Conflict

 For those interested in the legal issues related to conflict, UB allows you to earn a joint JD/MS degree.
 You’ll take courses through the law school, developing the skills and knowledge that are necessary for positions in government, nonprofit, or within private organizations.
 This program takes between three and four years to complete.

 Nestled in the heart of the Willamette Valley, the University of Oregon is located in Eugene, OR.
 UO is a sprawling research university that has garnered the highest classification from the Carnegie Foundation.
 Around 23,000 students attend UO.
+Features

 The University of Oregon’s School of Law offers a Master’s in Conflict and Dispute Resolution program.
 Whether you want to train to negotiate conflict at the interpersonal or international level, UO will help you actualize your career goals.
 You’ll gain hands-on experience through internships and a final project.
 And you’ll take exciting coursework that covers:

 - Cross Cultural Dynamics in Conflict Resolution I and II